- Claiming a Lump Sum TPD Payout Through a Superannuation Fund

 - Failure to meet the criteria for permanent impairment

-However, withdrawing money from your TPD settlement may change Centrelink’s commitments.
+However, withdrawing money from a TPD settlement can change Centrelink’s commitments.
 It’s best to speak with an experienced financial counsellor before withdrawing funds.

 Can You Work After a TPD Payout?